 Hernias are relatively common and can afflict anyone.
 But how do you know if you have one?

 “Sometimes people are born with weak abdominal muscles, and sometimes their abdominal muscles weaken with age,” says Dr. Ryan Rusnok, a general surgeon at Geisinger Wyoming Valley Medical Center.
 “Other causes of a hernia include diarrhea, constipation and persistent coughing or sneezing.”

 Additionally, lifestyle factors can lead to hernias.
 “If you’re overweight, smoke or don’t have a healthy diet, that can weaken muscles in the abdominal wall,” says Dr. Rusnok.

 - Inguinal hernia: When the intestine or the bladder extends into the abdominal wall or into the groin’s inguinal canal.
 This type of hernia mostly occurs in men.

 - Incisional hernia: When the intestine protrudes through the abdominal wall at the site of a previous surgery.
 This mostly occurs in the elderly, the overweight, or those who are inactive following abdominal surgery.

 - Femoral hernia: When part of the intestine causes a bulge in the upper part of the thigh, close to the groin.
 This is most common in women, particularly those who are pregnant or overweight.

 - Umbilical hernia: When part of the intestine extends into the umbilical opening in the abdominal area.
 Infants are susceptible to this.
 These hernias are usually harmless.

 - Hiatal hernia: When the upper part of the stomach squeezes through an opening in the diaphragm.
 A small one might be harmless, but a larger one can cause symptoms such as heartburn.

-“You may have heard that you can ‘repair’ a hernia yourself if it’s small and not too painful, but it’s always wise to seek medical attention to make sure that the problem isn’t more serious,” said Dr. Rusnok.
+“You may have heard that you can ‘repair’ a hernia yourself if it’s small and not too painful, but it’s always wise to seek medical attention to make sure that the problem isn’t more serious,” says Dr. Rusnok.
 “Hernias cannot heal on their own; if left untreated, they usually get bigger and more painful, and can cause serious health risks in some cases.”